 There were a number of Australopithecus species, which are often referred to as australopiths.
 A lot is known about the early species Australopithecus afarensis, which lived between 3.9 and 2.9 million years ago.
 This species demonstrates a trend in human evolution: the reduction of the dentition and jaw in size.
 A. afarensis (Figure) had smaller canines and molars compared to apes, but these were larger than those of modern humans.
-The famous Laetoli footprints are attributed to Au. afarensis (see Figure).
+The famous Laetoli footprints are attributed to Au. afarensis (see the fossil of an adult female A. afarensis was found in the Afar region of Ethiopia and dated to 3.24 million years ago (Figure).
+The fossil, which is informally called "Lucy," is significant because it was the most complete australopith fossil found, with 40 percent of the skeleton recovered.